Wafer coating, high-performance components,

 And with our FHR.Star.500-EOSS® system, optical filters can be fabricated directly on the sensor.

-The FHR.Roll product line supports our customers in the flexible electronics segment.
+The FHR.Roll product series support our customers in the flexible electronics segment.
 For example, our systems are used to produce strip conductors on polymer and metal foils, capacitor films and flexible display films.

 In the field of organic electronics, companies use FHR systems for the vapour deposition of organic molecules (monomers) in the production of organic solar cells, displays and lighting.